ovh/docs/pages/cloud/private-cloud/vrops_introduction/guide.en-gb.md

 ## Objective

-vRealize Operations is an operations management tool that monitors physical, virtual, and cloud infrastructures ans allows automation of maintenance tasks.
+vRealize Operations is an operations management tool that monitors physical, virtual, and cloud infrastructures and allows automation of maintenance tasks.

 **This guide offers an introduction to the vROPS interface.**